syncfusion-content/xamarin-docs/Xamarin/SfTabView/CenterButtonSettings.md

 # CenterButtonSettings

 This section explains on how to create and customize The Xamarin.Forms SfTabView CenterButton.
-To enbable CenterButton need to set the `OverFlowMode` of Xamarin.Forms SfTabView as `CenterButton`.
+To enbable CenterButton we need to set the `OverFlowMode` of Xamarin.Forms SfTabView as `CenterButton`.

 {% tabs %}